-Contemporary literary materials (such as plays, poetry, fiction, movies, etc.) are useful sources for revealing popular reactions to historical events and situations.
+Contemporary literary materials (such as plays, poetry, fiction, films, etc.) are useful sources for revealing popular reactions to historical events and situations.

-While novels can usually be located much like other books, poems, short stories and plays are usually shorter works and they were rarely published separately.
+While novels can usually be located much like other books, poems, short stories, and plays are usually shorter works and they were rarely published individually.
 Films are very difficult to identify.
-Appropriate material other than book-length fiction is rarely indexed anywhere and is best found using secondary sources such as biographies of the participants, histories of the event or secondary works on the social or cultural milieu in which the event unfolded.
+Appropriate material other than book-length fiction is rarely indexed anywhere and is best found using secondary sources such as biographies of the participants, histories of the event, or secondary works on the social or cultural milieu in which the event unfolded.

 The indexes listed in the sections on finding contemporary newspaper and magazine articles will also locate poems and short fiction about contemporary events.
-Add “poetry” or “stories” to your search terms or look for subheadings.
+Add “poetry” or “stories” to your search terms.
 Exact vocabulary will vary from one index to the next.

 References in modern secondary works, particularly in articles or chapters of books dealing with contemporary reactions to events are also a useful source for finding literary works.